 The provider ensures the customer is placed in competitive integrated employment consistent with the preferences, interests, at least two potential job tasks, and all nonnegotiable conditions identified on VR1632.
 The job development and placement benchmark is not achieved until the customer works a minimum of five shifts on five different days.

+Once the customer is placed, VR counselor must request that VR staff issue SAs to the SE specialist for one or two job retention periods, based on the customer’s needs.

-Once the customer is placed, the SE specialist completes a job analysis to identify the:
+The SE specialist completes a job analysis to identify the:

 customer’s essential and episodic work tasks and responsibilities;